Sign In Register

 Safety Score1.0 / 5.0

-Provincetown has an average annual temperature of 53°F (11°C).
+Provincetown experiences four distinct seasons with an average annual temperature of 53°F (11°C).
 Winters average 31°F in January while summers reach 74°F in July.
-Annual precipitation is 52.8 inches.
+The area gets 259 sunny days per year, above the national average.
+Annual precipitation totals 52.8 inches (wetter than the 38-inch national average).
+The area receives 37.9 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 37.
+The city sits at an elevation of 11 feet, near sea level.

 Temperature